AlaskaAirlines/auro-toast/docs/partials/demo.md

 const toasts = ref<Array<Toast>>([]);

-// Function that adds toasts to the toasts array handleToastEvent(toast) {
+// Function that adds toasts to the toasts array, which will trigger the toast to be visible handleToastEvent(e: ToastEvent) {
-  toasts.push(toast);
+  toast.id = uuidv4();
+  toast.visible = true;
+  toast.variant = e.variant;
+  toast.message = e.message
+  toasts.value.push(toast);
 }

 // Function that removes the toast from the DOM handleOnToastClose(event) {
-  // In event.details comes the ID of the auro-toast that was closed (visible was set to false) const id = event.details;
+  // In event.detail comes the ID of the auro-toast that was closed (visible was set to false) const id = event.detail.id;
   toasts.value = toasts.filter((t) => t.id !== id)
 }
 ```